BEGIN YOUR Healing JOURNEY.

 My main areas of experience and expertise are substance use, anxiety and mood issues, trauma, and life transitions, though I have helped clients navigate a wide range of other issues.
 I identify as part of the LGBTQ+ community and as Latinx myself, and I am also sex-positive, non-monogamy- and kink-friendly, and nonjudgmental about the infinite range of identities and lifestyles present in this complex tapestry we call humanity.

 I offer psychotherapy through NEST Harm Reduction, and I conduct most of my psychotherapy via telehealth, but in-person sessions can be arranged as well.
-My rates are $125/hour for telehealth and $150/hr in person.
+My rates are $180/hour for telehealth and $180/hr + mileage for KAP in person, with sliding scale available in cases of financial need.
 I offer a free 15-minute phone consultation to determine whether we will be a good fit together.

 Psychotherapy